-Do you prefer a smaller desktop model or a larger wheeled model?
+Smaller desktop model or larger wheeled model?

-Issues of space or of mobility for multiple treatment areas may predispose you to the smaller desktop model or to the larger wheeled model.
+Issues of space or of mobility for multiple treatment areas may predispose you to the smaller desktop model or the larger wheeled model.
 Multiple peak power and wavelength configurations are available in both designs.